 A.2.
 Analysis of protest at the individual level.
-Studies of protest that focus on individuals as the unit of analysis investigate people’s motivations, attitudes and behavior.
-In these analyses, a central question concerns individuals’ incentives to participate in protest, given the free rider problem (Olson, 1965).
-In van Stekelenburg and Klandermans’ (2023) theoretical synthesis of the social psychology of protest, they identify three types of motivations for protest participation: instrumental, expressive, and identity driven.
-Instrumental motivations relate to protest as a means to obtain solutions to grievances.
-A key factor that affects whether people with instrumental motivations participate in protest is political efficacy, meaning people’s belief that participating in politics can have an influence on political outcomes (Boulianne et al., 2023; Oser et al., 2022; Oser, Feitosa, et al., 2023).
-Another key factor for people with instrumental motivations is the cost of abstention, which can be an important driver when the stakes are considered to be high (Aytaç & Stokes, 2019).
+Studies of protest at an individual level investigate people’s motivations, attitudes, and behaviors.
+A key question in these analyses concerns individual incentives to participate in protest, especially in light of the free rider problem (Olson, 1965).
+In their theoretical synthesis of the social psychology of protest, van Stekelenburg and Klandermans (2023) identify three types of motivations for participating in protests: instrumental, expressive, and identity driven.
+Instrumental motivations involve viewing protest as a means to obtain solutions to grievances.
+A key factor influencing the participation of those with instrumental motivations is political efficacy, which refers to the belief that engaging in politics can have an influence on political outcomes (Boulianne et al., 2023; Oser et al., 2022; Oser, Feitosa, et al., 2023).
+Another key motivator for these individuals is the cost of abstention, which can be an important driver when the stakes are considered to be high (Aytaç & Stokes, 2019).

 Expressive motivations relate to people’s desire to express their views and values through protest, regardless of the political outcomes.
-Key factors studied in relation to expressive motivations are people’s normative attitudes (Ben-Nun Bloom et al., 2021; Oser, 2022a; Oser, Hooghe, et al., 2023).
-Finally, identity driven motivations highlight how social identity (Tajfel, 2010) can motivate protest through the strength of a person’s identification with a group (Arikan & Bloom, 2019; Tenenboim-Weinblatt, 2014; Valenzuela et al., 2018).
-A key related concept is affective polarization, or the strength of positive feelings towards ingroup members and negative feelings towards outgroup members, which has been widely applied to study electoral behavior but only recently applied to study protest behavior (Borbáth et al., 2023).
+A pivotal factor studied in relation to expressive motivations are people’s normative attitudes (Ben-Nun Bloom et al., 2021; Oser, 2022a; Oser, Hooghe, et al., 2023).
+Finally, identity-driven motivations highlight how social identity (Tajfel, 2010) can motivate protest through the strength of an individual’s identification with a group (Arikan & Bloom, 2019; Tenenboim-Weinblatt, 2014; Valenzuela et al., 2018).
+An important related concept is affective polarization, which refers to the strength of positive feelings towards ingroup members and negative feelings towards outgroup members.
+While this concept has been widely used to study electoral behavior, it has only recently been applied to the study of protest behavior (Borbáth et al., 2023).

-Recent studies have shown that all three types of motivations – instrumental, expressive, and identity driven, are affected by the use of online social networks, with most studies demonstrating an overall positive correlation between social media use and protest participation (Oser, 2022a; Valenzuela, 2013).
-Studies focused on the individual level provide an understanding of people’s motivations, attitudes, and behavior but often rely on a static understanding of meaning based on predefined and closed questions (Plescia, In press; Suchman & Jordan, 1992).
+Recent studies indicate that all three types of motivations – instrumental, expressive, and identity driven – are influenced by the use of online social networks.
+Most studies have found an overall positive correlation between social media use and protest participation (Oser, 2022a; Valenzuela, 2013).
+While individual level studies provide an understanding of people’s motivations, attitudes, and behaviors, they often rely on a static understanding of meaning based on predefined, closed questions (Plescia, in press; Suchman & Jordan, 1992).

-This overview of research on protest at both the collective and individual levels clarifies that there is a need to integrate research across these levels in order to capture the breadth of meanings that citizens hold of protest in contemporary democracies.
+This overview of research on protest at both the collective and individual levels underscores the importance of integrating studies across these levels to fully capture the breadth of citizens’ meanings of protest within contemporary democracies.

 A.3.
 Integration: Ordinary citizens’ meanings of protest.
-Informed by this literature, the proposed project builds on recent related work on the “meanings of voting” (Plescia, In press) to investigate ordinary citizens’ meanings of protest.
-Adapting Plescia’s (In press) approach, we investigate the meanings of protest, which is arguably an even more urgent topic of inquiry given the unresolved questions in the literature noted above regarding the motivations and implications of changing trends in protest.
-We study the meanings of protest by focusing on individuals’ perspectives by applying open-ended instruments to inductively identify their meanings of protest.
-Furthermore, since non-participation is a common yet understudied phenomenon, we include in the proposed study a focus on the meanings of protest for both participants and non-participants of protest.
+Informed by this literature, the proposed project builds on recent related work on the “meanings of voting” (Plescia, in press) to investigate ordinary citizens’ meanings of protest.
+By adapting Plescia’s approach, we aim to investigate the meanings of protest – an increasingly urgent topic of inquiry given the unresolved questions regarding the motivations for and implications of shifting protest trends.
+Our study focuses on individual perspectives by applying open-ended methods to inductively identify peoples’ meanings of protest.
+Since non-participation is a common yet understudied phenomenon, this study will also examine the meanings of protest for both participants and non-participants.